 Roster Form

-Roster notation of a set is a simple mathematical representation of the set in mathematical form.
+The roster notation of a set is a simple representation of the set in mathematical form.
 In the roster form, the elements (or members) of a set are listed in a row inside the curly brackets.
 Every two elements are separated by a comma symbol in a roster notation if the set contains more than one element.
 The roster form is also called the enumeration notation as the enumeration is done one after one.

-In this article, we will learn about the roster form of a set by understanding the use of roster notation, different types of numbers used in roster form, and how to apply them while solving problems.
+In this article, we will learn about the roster form of a set by understanding the use of roster notation, the different types of numbers used in roster form, and how to apply them while solving problems.
 We will also discover interesting facts about them.

 1. | What is Roster Notation? |